Skip to content

 🌓 First Quarter — Commit Through Resistance

 The half-moon tends to bring real friction.
 Plans meet reality.
 Enthusiasm meets logistics.
 This is designed.
-The obstacles that appear during the First Quarter are frequently the universe asking: how much do you actually want this?
+The obstacles that appear during the First Quarter are frequently asking: how much do you actually want this?

 If you ask me, the First Quarter is the most underrated phase for genuine growth — precisely because it's uncomfortable.
 Staying with your intention when it gets hard builds a quality of inner authority that visualization alone never creates.